danya02/datablast/SPECIFICATION.md

 Each frame contains any number of **symbols**, and it may not contain any at all.
 Each symbol is a QR code symbol containing data encoded in the "binary/byte" mode.
-Depending on context, this data can be interpreted as either ASCII-encoded text or as binary data.
+Depending on context, this data can be interpreted as ASCII-encoded text.
 (TODO: support other types of symbol formats)

 A **sequence** is an ordered list of symbols.